-With a focus on the use of narrative approaches, this paper is a commentary on decision-making support for people with profound intellectual and multiple disability (PIMD) at the end-of-life.
+With a focus on the use of narrative approaches, this article is a commentary on decision-making support for people with profound intellectual and multiple disability (PIMD) at the end-of-life.
 Due to improved health care, people with PIMD are living longer lives than ever before.
 Therefore, they are increasingly facing decisions relating to end-of-life care and planning.
 Despite the increased attention that has been given to end-of-life planning, opportunities to have preferences responded to at the end-of-life are more likely afforded to people considered to have cognitive and decision-making capacity.
 Those supporting people with PIMD to plan for and make decisions about end-of-life care face several challenges.
 These challenges are rooted in difficulties with communication exchange between people with PIMD and their communication partners, leading to a widely held perception of decision-making incompetence for this population.
-In response to this challenge, this paper draws on empirical research to discuss decision-making support within the context of palliative care and advance care planning, specifically for people with PIMD.
-It promotes decision-making support as an approach to assist supporters of people with PIMD to allow those people's expressions of preferences to be acknowledged and acted upon at the end-oflife.
+In response to this challenge, this article draws on empirical research to discuss decision-making support within the context of palliative care and advance care planning, specifically for people with PIMD.
+It promotes decision-making support as an approach to assist supporters of people with PIMD to allow those people's expressions of preferences to be acknowledged and acted upon at the end-of-life.
 The use of narrative is presented and discussed as a tool for enabling this responsiveness, specifically within the context of end-of-life planning.

+Keywords

-Keywords: end-of-life, PIMD, supported decision-making, palliative care, storytelling
+end-of-life, profound intellectual and multiple disabilities, supported decision making, palliative care, storytelling

 People with profound intellectual and multiple disability (PIMD) have relatively higher incidents of life-threatening medical conditions (e.g., aspirational pneumonia, dysphagia, and respiratory disorders), which have historically resulted in them dying earlier than their family carers.
 Although it is a positive evolution that people with PIMD are living longer lives, it means that they are now frequently outliving their family carers, resulting in a greater occurrence of them dying with the support of palliative care services (Heslop et al., 2014).
-This creates a challenge for those providing support within the context of palliative care and end-of-life decision-making for people with PIMD, who traditionally have not had access to such services.
+This creates a challenge for those providing support within the context of palliative care and end-of-life decision making for people with PIMD, who traditionally have not had access to such services.
 These challenges are rooted in difficulties with communication exchange between people with PIMD and their communication partners.
 These difficulties lead to a widely held perception of decision-making incompetence for this population.
-This article discusses advance care planning and end-of-life decision-making within the complex support relationships between people with PIMD and those who know, love, and support them.
-The authors draw on the strengthening paradigm shift created by Article 12 of the Convention on the Rights of Persons with Disabilities (CRPD, 2008), establishing a strong legislative and moral base from which to develop mechanisms for supporting autonomy for all citizens, including at the end-of-life.
-The authors discuss the specific challenges faced by people with PIMD and their supporters in achieving autonomy, particularly within the context of end-of-life care.
-The authors respond to these challenges by drawing on empirical research to discuss the use of a narrative based methodology for supporting decision-making within the context of palliative care and advance care planning, specifically for people with PIMD.